syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ### Header text style

-The .NET MAUI Picker control and header text style such as [TextColor], [FontSize], [FontFamily], and [FontAttributes], can be customized as shown in the following code.
+The .NET MAUI Picker control and header [TextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html#Syncfusion_Maui_Picker_PickerHeaderView_TextStyle) such as `TextColor`, `FontSize`, `FontFamily`, and `FontAttributes` can be customized as shown in the following code.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}